 A Service Level Agreement (SLA) spells out a data center’s commitment to its clients, detailing the uptime and availability it will provide.
 Potential customers should study these agreements carefully and take special care to review how well the colocation provider has maintained them.
 If a provider claims to offer 99.9999% uptime, but has only consistently maintained that level of service for six months, they may not have the same level of service and expertise as a provider who has maintained the same level of uptime for several years.

 Entering into a relationship with a colocation provider is a big step for any organization, but one that presents enormous opportunities.
-By asking the right questions from the beginning, they can ensure that they’re partnering with a data center that will meet both their immediate needs and afford them the ability to grow in the future.
+By asking the right questions from the beginning, they can ensure that they’re partnering with a data center that can provide services to meet both their immediate needs and afford them the ability to grow in the future.